Bundling

 • Framework: You likely don’t need one.
 If you do, think about crafting a standalone JS library first, outside of the Python widget.
 Unsure?
 Start without a framework.

 • Dependencies: Import from CDNs like esm.sh or jsDelivr first and get something working.
-Make use to use versioned URLs for stability.
+Make sure to use versioned URLs for stability.

 • Type-Safety: While TypeScript is powerful, it requires browser transformation.
 Use TypeScript within JSDoc comments for type-checking benefits in .js files, eliminating the need for a build step.